needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines.md

 }
 ```

-> In summary, if you are using generic jobs, they need to be used directly with fully-resolved generic arguments (e.g `int`, `MyOtherStruct`) but can't be used with a generic parameter indirection (e.g `MyGenericJob<TContext>`).
+> In summary, if you are using generic jobs, they need to be used directly with fully-resolved generic arguments (e.g `int`, `MyOtherStruct`), but can't be used with a generic parameter indirection (e.g `MyGenericJob<TContext>`).

 Regarding function pointers, they are more restricted as you can't use a generic delegate through a function pointer with Burst: